cyberw/aiolocust/README.md

  Total                  │ 1836385 │ 0 (0.0%) │  1.6ms │ 22.6ms │ 61154.87/s
 ```

-## Why?

-### Simpler and more consistent syntax than Locust, leveraging asyncio instead of gevent
+## Why a rewrite instead of just expanding Locust?

 Locust was created in 2011, and while it has gone through several major overhauls, it still has a fair amount of legacy style code, and has accumulated a lot of non-core functionality that make it very hard to maintain and improve.
 It's 10000+ lines of code using a mix of procedural, object oriented and functional programming, with several confusing abstractions.

-AIOLocust is built to be smaller in scope, but capture the learnings from Locust.
+aiolocust is built to be smaller in scope, but capture the learnings from Locust.
+It is possible that we may merge the projects at some point, but for now it is a separate library.

+### Simpler and more consistent syntax than Locust, leveraging asyncio instead of gevent

 It uses modern, explicitly asyncronous, Python code (instead of gevent/monkey patching).

-It also further emphasizes the "It's just Python"-approach.
-If you, for example, want to take precise control of the ramp up and ramp down of a test, you shouldn't need to read the documentation, you should only need to know how to write code.
+We also plan to further emphasizes the "It's just Python"-approach.
+For example, if you want to take precise control of the ramp up and ramp down of a test, you shouldn't need to read the documentation, you should only need to know how to write code.
 We'll still provide the option of using prebuilt features too of course, but we'll try not to "build our users into a box".

-It is possible that we may merge the projects at some point, but for now it is a separate library.

 ### High performance